GerHobbelt/pforth/doc/index.md

 ### handwriting bindings

 Second approach is to write the C binding directly.
-This approach might be preffered if you wish not only to use existing C library, but to write entire part of your application in C.
+This approach might be preferred if you wish not only to use existing C library, but to write entire part of your application in C.

 Example binding can be found in